 The black and white strips, that today is primarily associated more with Juventus than any other football club, actually has its background in England and one of the first football clubs, Notts County.
 At the beginning of the 20th century, when the team needed to replace the washed out pink shirts, one of their English players was asked to arrange something from his home country.
 The shirts that arrive were Notts County replicas.

 In the 1950s and 1960s the foremost company was Fiat and people from the poor southern Italy were moving in masses to Turin for the work opportunities.
 Turin became an industrial town and that circumstance has historically matched well with football success for the local teams.

 The list of football legends who have played for Juventus is quite extensive.
-In recent years players such as forwards Alvaro Morata and Paul Pogba are soem of the world-class football players.
-In earlier years, the club has also been home to football legends such as Michel Platini, Zinedine Zidane and Alessandro Del Piero.
+In recent years players such as forwards Alvaro Morata and Paul Pogba are some of the world-class football players.
+In earlier years, the club has also been home to football legends such as Michel Platini, Zinedine Zidane, Alessandro Del Piero and Cristiano Ronaldo.